A stew pot with table

 PhD Opportunities

-The STEW Lab is seeking 1–2 motivated students to join the Human-Computer Interaction (HCI) PhD program starting in Fall 2026.
+The STEW Lab is seeking 1-2 motivated students who will join the Human-Computer Interaction (HCI) PhD program at Indiana University Indianapolis in Fall 2026.
 We are especially interested in applicants with the following background and interests:

-• Strong interest in digital mental health and social computing
+• Strong interest in mental health and wellbeing

 If you’re interested, please email Dong Whi (dy22@iu.edu) with a brief description of your relevant experience and research interests.